srmagar2002/endlessRush/README.md

 I aimed to implement the MVVM (Model-View-ViewModel) architecture.
 I'm still learning, so it might not be perfect, but it was a great learning experience.

+I used inkscape to create all of the artwork (buttons, logos, etc.) in this game except backgrounds.

 **Disclamer**
 This is a fun side project developed for learning purposes.
 I do not earn any money from this.